'Merika

-'Merika is a 1984 drama film directed by Gil Portes and starring Nora Aunor and Bembol Roco.
-Aunor portrayed the role Mila, an Overseas Filipino Worker (OFW) who works as a nurse in America.
+'Merika is a 1984 Philippine drama film directed by Gil Portes from a screenplay written by Clodualdo del Mundo Jr. and Gil Quito.
+Starring Nora Aunor and Bembol Roco, the story follows Mila, an Overseas Filipino Worker (OFW) who works as a nurse in the state of New Jersey, United States.

 Plot

-The film 'Merika follows Milagros "Mila" Cruz (Nora Aunor), a Filipino nurse who has been living and working in New Jersey, United States for about five years in the early 1980s.
+Milagros "Mila" Cruz (Nora Aunor), a Filipino nurse, has been living and working in New Jersey, United States, for about five years in the early 1980s.
 She rents an apartment with Violet (Marilyn Concepcion), also an overseas Filipino worker.
 Violet has previously failed the NCLEX but is seeking to take the exam again, in order to start working as a nurse in the United States.

 The film opens with Mila preparing for a day at work and she appears disinterested in the news about U.S. politics playing in the background.
 She has a long commute to work from New Jersey to Manhattan.
-At the hospital where she works as a nurse, he is shown interacting with colleagues as well, including Danny (Marshall Factora), a Filipino immigrant working as a medical technologist, and an El Salvadoran overseas worker nurse who is frequently unwell and taking time off from the hospital because of troubles back home.
+At the hospital where she works as a nurse, he is shown interacting with colleagues as well, including Danny (Marshall Factora), a Filipino immigrant working as a medical technologist, and an El Salvador overseas worker nurse who is frequently unwell and taking time off from the hospital because of troubles back home.
 Mila works a second job as well, after she gets off from the hospital, in a nursing home.
-There she has befriended one of the residents, Lolo Caloy (Cesar Aliparo) who is also a Filipino immigrant.
+There she has befriended one of the residents, Lolo Caloy (Cesar Aliparo), who is also a Filipino immigrant.
 Lolo Caloy is a retired musician who migrated to the United States before the Second World War.

-Mila feels homesick and yearns for connection with home.
-She makes calls to her friend, Corazon “Cora” Bautista who is never shown onscreen, and it is through Cora that Mila communicates with her family.
+Mila feels homesick and yearns for a connection with home.
+She makes calls to her friend, Corazon “Cora” Bautista, who is never shown onscreen, and it is through Cora that Mila communicates with her family.
 She also receives letters and birthday cards from Cora.
 Mila sends money to her family, but seems to have decided against staying in the U.S. long term.

 Violet brings Mila to a surprise celebration of Mila's birthday in Danny's home, under the pretext of borrowing Danny's examination review materials.
-In the birthday party, Mila and Violet celebrate with a common friend, Henry (Boogie Abaya), who works as a data encoder.
+At the birthday party, Mila and Violet celebrate with a common friend, Henry (Boogie Abaya), who works as a data encoder.
 Danny's guest brings a new person, Mon Zablan (Bembol Roco), to the party.
-There is attraction between Mon and Mila.
-The couple enjoy a weekend with Violet and Henry in midtown Manhattan, seeing sights including the Empire State Building.
-Mon reveals that he was living in Los Angeles where he was working as an accountant and has just recently moved to the East Coast.
+There is an attraction between Mon and Mila.
+The couple enjoys a weekend with Violet and Henry in midtown Manhattan, seeing sights including the Empire State Building.
+Mon reveals that he was living in Los Angeles, where he was working as an accountant, and has just recently moved to the East Coast.
 Henry offers to introduce Mon to his boss to get him a job.
 Mon agrees.